 The documents are important as the prenuptial agreement should make the divorce process much easier and cost efficient.
 If you registered a usufruct over the property then you will also have an advantage as this can be used for leverage during a negotiation to avoid costly litigation.

-You would also need the birth certificates of the children as you will need to settle the issue of parental control or child custody for your children.
-Each child is treated separately during the divorce as not all the children may be yours and an order may already have been granted giving parental control to another parent or guardian in a former divorce.
+You would also need the birth certificates of the children.
+Mainly as you will need to settle the issue of parental control or child custody for your children.
+Each child is treated separately during the divorce.
+This as not all the children may be yours and an order may already have been granted giving parental control to another parent or guardian in a former divorce.